CSCI-GA-2820-SP25-001/shopcarts/README.md

 This project template contains starter code for your class project.
 The `/service` folder contains your `models.py` file for your model and a `routes.py` file for your service.
 The `/tests` folder has test case starter code for testing the model and the service separately.
 All you need to do is add your functionality.
 You can use the [lab-flask-tdd](https://github.com/nyu-devops/lab-flask-tdd) for code examples to copy from.

+The shopcarts service allows customers to make a collection of products that they want to purchase.
+At a minimum, it should contain a reference to the product id, a description, and the quantity the customer wants to buy.
+It may also contain the price of the product at the time they placed it in the cart.
+A customer will only have one shopcart.
+Since this is really a collection of product items, you will need to implement a subordinate REST API to manipulate items in the shopcarts collection (e.g., /shopcarts/{id}/items/{id}).
+You also will need to associate the shopcart with a customer preferably through their customer id

 ## Automatic Setup

 The best way to use this repo is to start your own repo using it as a git template.
 To do this just press the green **Use this template** button in GitHub and this will become the source for your repository.